Learning from your future

 “What will it take for me to have lived a worthwhile life?

-To help yourself navigate this time of change more easily, do this now.
-Identify between six and eight broad categories of things that are important to you: that if you achieve them you will have lived a worthwhile life.
+If you want to make it easier for yourself to navigate this time of change, you can do this now.
+Identify between six, seven, or eight broad categories or areas of life that are important to you: things that if you achieve them will mean you have lived a worthwhile life, your way.

 What will it take for you to live a worthwhile life?

-What will finishing your life well look like to you?
+What does finishing your life well look like to you?

 When you have found your answers there are a couple of ways that you could use them.

-So a more flexible approach is to define what ’10’ looks like in each category, and then decide what actions you will take — today, this week, this month — to move yourself towards your goals.
-This allows you to remain both focused and flexible as you and the world around you change.
+A more flexible approach would be to define what you think ’10’ looks like today, in each category, and then decide what your priority actions are — this week, this month — to move yourself towards those goals.
+This allows you to remain focused and flexible, as you and the world around you change.

-Finally, a third way to use this knowledge is that, whenever you find yourself needing to take a decision based on little information and without knowing how things are going to turn out, you simply ask yourself which course of action will lead you best towards whatever a worthwhile life looks like to you.
-Then do that.
+And a third approach is simply that whenever you find yourself needing to take a decision, with little information and without knowing how things are going to turn out, you can ask yourself which course of action will lead you best towards what a worthwhile life looks like to you.
+Then choose that direction.

-In a churning world, what matters most is no longer whether we achieve a particular outcome.
+In a churning world, what matters most is no longer whether or not we achieve a particular outcome.
 In a churning world, what matters most is that we spend the time we have working towards the priorities that matter most to us.
-We work to become whoever we most want to become.
-We work to give ourself the best chance of living whatever a worthwhile life looks like to us.
+If we do that consistently then we will end up on our death beds having lived our lives our way.
+We will live in line with the purpose and values that matter most to us.
+We will become the person we most want to become.

 As Steve Jobs put it: